 Entering the European market for table grapes

-The European grape market is highly competitive and most of the supply is programmed by large retailers.
+The European grape market is highly competitive.
+Most of the supply is programmed by large retailers.
 New grape varieties can help you improve productivity and extend your season with high-quality grapes.
-Early or late varieties will help you efficiently fill in the gaps in the supply windows between producers from Peru, Chile, South Africa and India, which often flood the market in the European counter season.
+Early or late varieties can fill the gaps in the supply windows between producers from South Africa, Peru, India and Chile, who often flood the market in the European counter season.

 Contents of this page

-1. What requirements and certifications must table grapes comply with to be allowed on the European market?
+1. What requirements and certifications must table grapes meet to be allowed on the European market?

-Fresh table grapes must comply with the general requirements for fresh fruit and vegetables.
-You can find these in the general buyer requirements for fresh fruit and vegetables on the CBI market information platform.
-You can also use the My Trade Assistant of Access2Markets, which provides an overview of export requirements for fresh table grapes (HS code 08061010).
+Fresh table grapes must comply with the general requirements for the fresh produce sector.
+You can find these in our study on buyer requirements for fresh fruit and vegetables.
+You can also use the My Trade Assistant tool of Access2markets, which provides an overview of the requirements for fresh grapes.

 What are the mandatory requirements?

-Note that buyers in several EU Member States, such as Germany, the Netherlands and Austria, use MRLs which are stricter than the MRLs provided for in European legislation.
+Note that buyers in several countries, such as Germany, the Netherlands and Austria, use MRLs which are stricter than the MRLs provided for in European legislation.

 Tips: